edurant/edurant.github.io/advising/msml.md

 Note that the MSML program (and our ML graduate certificates) do *not* require letters of recommendation, although they are listed as optional on MSOE's common application.
 Admission is strictly based on academic background and we personally reach out to applicants as needed to clarify any academic background that may be missing.

-Please contact MSML program director [Dr. Durant](/) with any questions.
+Please contact MSML program director [Dr. Durant][Dr. Durant] with any questions.

 # Dual Enrollment with Bachelor's Degree
 The MS can be taken as a 5-year early entry dual enrollment program with many MSOE undergraduate degrees including all EECS undergraduate degrees: BME, CE, CS, EE, and SE.
 Students must apply while they have junior standing, but should let their advisor know of their intent as early as possible.